 Treat it to a nice bubble bath - Professionals recommend using a mild soap, preferably liquid, and also using a car wash mitt or a large sponge.
 These seem to do the best job of cleaning while protecting the car's finish.
 And use plenty of water - now is not the time to skimp on that.
 So the tip here is - use mild soap, a mitt or sponge, and plenty of water.

 Step by step - Detailers will wash (and rinse) one section of a car at a time.
-They start from the top and work their way down - roof, front hood and back, top side panels, then bottom side panels.
-They start at the top because these are the least dirtiest parts.
-So when you rinse the top, you don't rinse all the dirty water on to and re-dirty the bottom panels (that you would have cleaned first if you hadn't been reading this blog).
+They start from the top and work their way down - roof, front hood, and back, top side panels, then bottom side panels.
+They start at the top because these are the least dirty parts.
+So when you rinse the top, you don't rinse all the dirty water onto and re-dirty the bottom panels (that you would have cleaned first if you hadn't been reading this blog).
 So the tip here is - go step by step and from top down.